 The Company currently maintains directors' and officers' liability insurance in such amounts as it considers reasonable.
 Accordingly, the Company's insurance does not cover the potential risks associated with a mineral exploration company's operation.
 The Company may be unable to maintain insurance to cover these risks at economically feasible premiums.
 Insurance coverage may not continue to be available or may not be adequate to cover any resulting liability.
-Moreover, insurance against risks such as environmental pollution or other hazards as a result of exploration and production may not be generally available to GPM or to other companies in the mineral exploration industry on acceptable terms.
+Moreover, insurance against risks such as environmental pollution or other hazards as a result of exploration industry on acceptable terms.
 The Company might become subject to liability for pollution or other hazards that may not be insured against or which GPM may elect not to insure against because of premium costs or other reasons.
-Losses from these events may cause GPM to incur high costs that could have a material adverse effect upon its financial performance and results of operations.
+Losses from these events may cause GPM to incur significant costs that could have a material adverse effect upon its financial performance and results of operations.

-(P) Environmental Risks and Hazards
+(R) Environmental Risks and Hazards